A python module to analyze fast impedance tortuosity measurements.

 lmfit to perform the model fitting.

-It is recommended (but not necessary) to install matplotlib installed, so that fipt-analysis will be able to create plots of the fitting.
+It is recommended (but not necessary) to have pandas and matplotlib installed, so that fipt-analysis will be able to create plots of the fitting.
+These packages are automatically installed when using the install configuration

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.